Artur Loureiro: Life and work

 In 1884, he emigrated with Marie to her native Australia, although he spoke little English (he and Marie used French), and settled in Melbourne.
 The following year, he joined the first Australian Art Association, which merged with the Victorian Artists Society in 1888.
 He became a "Professor of Design" at the Presbyterian Ladies Academy, sat on several art juries and was named Inspector for the National Gallery of Victoria.

-After Marie's death in 1901, he returned to Porto, where he established a studio at the "Crystal Palace" (an exhibition hall modelled after the one in London).
+After inexplicably leaving his wife Marie and their three children in Melbourne in 1901 he returned to Porto, where he established a studio at the "Crystal Palace" (an exhibition hall modelled after the one in London).
 It quickly became a gathering place for local artists and their students.
 His only son was killed during World War I and he remarried in 1918.
 A few months before his death in 1932, he was awarded the Order of Saint James of the Sword.
 He died suddenly while on a landscape painting sojourn in the countryside.